1871fotc/fotc/docs/walks/children.md

 ## Hiron Family <small>(13‑20‑9)</small>

-George and Mary Ann Hiron (née Prosser) lost a number of their children in childhood.
+George and Mary Ann Hiron (née Prosser) lost a number of their children in childhood.
 Amelia Ann, George, George Edward James, Albert Edwin and Daisy Evelyn all died in infancy.
 Agnes Elizabeth died in September 1875 aged 11 years.
 Yet another George died in December 1901 aged 15 years.
 Following the custom of the day, names were recycled until a child lived long enough for a name to ‘stick’.

 ## Edward Hobbs <small>(13‑55‑5)</small>